JamesJPaterson/JamesJPaterson/README.md

 Technical Recruiter, BlackCode - July 2022 - November 2022

-Sure, here's an updated version with more details for your experience at BlackCode:

-BlackCode, Reading, Technical Recruiter, July 2022 - November 2022

 * As a Technical Recruiter at BlackCode, I worked closely with a diverse range of clients from various industries, from multinational tech consultancies to law firms, to provide end-to-end recruitment solutions.
 I was responsible for sourcing, screening, and selecting candidates for roles in full-stack software engineering, UI/UX development, solutions architecture, enterprise solutions architecture, QA and testing, Scrum mastering, and more.
 * Working closely with teams of developers, designers, and project managers, I ensured that the products we delivered to our clients met their specific requirements and were delivered on time and within budget.
 My strong problem-solving skills, attention to detail, and the ability to work well under pressure helped me excel in this role.
 * I also developed an in-depth understanding of the tech industry and the recruitment process, allowing me to source top talent and make strategic matches.